byCRXHIT/Ticketer-updated/README.md

 - `npm start`
 - Now invite the bot using the invite in the .env file. **Note: Change the "APPLICATION_ID" in the link to your Bot ID!**
 - Your bot should now be ready to go!

+## ⚠️ Please note: This is far from stable

+I won't recommend using this bot until the first release marked as stable is out.